-Prof. Valdramidis works within the area of food processing and microbiology.
-He is leading a strong group in the area of food disinfection and processing.
-He has published 54 peer review journal papers, 4 book editions, 15 book chapters (h-index of 21, google scholar June 2017), and he is in the editorial board of 4 International peer-reviewed Journals of high impact factor in food science.
+17, h index : 29 (from Google Scholar March 2020).
+He is in editorial boards of International peer-reviewed Journals (4 in total).
+Furthermore, he acts as associate Editor in 1 International Journal.
 He is also member of the International Committee of Predictive Modeling in Foods, the International Committee on Food Microbiology and Hygiene of the IUMS, while he served as a Publication Committee member at the International Life Sciences Institute (ILSI) Europe.
 In 2014, he has been awarded the W. H. Pierce Prize for his substantial contribution to bacteriology.
-He has supervised more than 15 PhD, MSc by research and taught MSc students at three different EU Institutions (Dublin Institute of Technology (Ireland), University College Dublin (Ireland) and University of Malta (Malta)).
+He has supervised more than 24 PhD, MSc by research and taught MSc students at three different EU Institutions (DIT, Ireland;, UCD, Ireland) and UM, Malta).

 He has been awarded more than 20 fellowships or awards and is or has been actively involved in the management, coordination and/or scientific reporting of different EU Framework (PROTECT, SUIT4FOOD, DiTec, RePear, Q-Safe, BUGDEATH), Flemish (IWT), French (SIMPFRI) and U.K. (British Council) projects.

 DARMANIN, M., KOZAK, D., DE OLIVEIRA MALLIA, J., BLUNDELL, R., GATT, R. and VALDRAMIDIS, V.P., 2020.
 Generation of plasma functionalized water: Antimicrobial assessment and impact on seed germination.